Smbc Manubank logo

 Visit Smbc Manubank

-SMBC MANUBANK is best for established California businesses seeking relationship-driven commercial lending with specialized industry expertise, particularly in franchise, real estate, and nonprofit sectors.
+SMBC MANUBANK is profile signals for established California businesses seeking relationship-driven commercial lending with listed industry experience context, particularly in franchise, real estate, and nonprofit sectors.
 However, the announced sale of the Commercial Banking Unit to Bank of Hope creates significant uncertainty about service continuity and future operations, making this an unstable choice during this transition period.

 • Established California-based small to mid-sized businesses with working capital or cash flow needs

-• Businesses in specialized sectors (franchise, commercial real estate, nonprofits, ESOP structures) seeking industry expertise
+• Businesses in listed sectors (franchise, commercial real estate, nonprofits, ESOP structures) seeking industry experience context

 • Companies preferring relationship banking with dedicated account managers over fully digital loan platforms